stefanspringer1/SwiftXML/README.md

 <d>
 ```

-Also, in those chains operations finding single nodes when applied to a single node like `parent` also work, and you can use e.g. `insertNext` (see the section on tree manipulations), or `apply` (see the next section on constructing XML), or `echo()`.
+Also, in those chains operations finding single nodes when applied to a single node like `parent` also work, and you can use e.g. `insertNext` (see the section on tree manipulations), or `applied` (see the next section on constructing XML), or `echo()`.

 ## Constructing XML